What hiring managers actually look for

 2. Professional summary (2-3 sentences)

-Lead with your years of experience, trade specialty, project scale, and your most impressive achievement.
-Mention OSHA certification and any relevant licenses.
+Lead with your years on the tools, the work you specialize in, and your most concrete achievement.
+Mention your OSHA card and any equipment certifications.
 Tailor this for every application.

 3. Certifications and licenses

-List OSHA 10/30, trade licenses (journeyman electrician, plumbing license), equipment certifications (forklift, crane), and first aid/CPR.
-Place this section right after your summary so it is the first thing recruiters see.
+List OSHA 10 or 30, the NCCER Core credential, equipment certifications (forklift, CCO mobile crane operator), and first aid or CPR.
+Place this section right after your summary so it is the first thing a foreman sees.

 4. Technical skills

 Group by category: Equipment, Tools, Software, Safety.
 Match the job posting and use their exact terminology.
-Include project management software if you have used it.
+Add Procore if you have used it to log daily reports or pull plans in the field.

-Equipment: Excavator, backhoe, skid steer, boom lift, forklift
+Equipment: Forklift, skid steer, plate compactor, boom lift

-Safety: OSHA 30, fall protection, lockout/tagout, confined space
+Safety: OSHA 30, fall protection, rigging and signaling, confined space entry

 5. Work experience

 Reverse chronological.
 For each role: company, title, dates, and 3-5 bullet points.
-Include the project type, dollar value, and crew size.
-Every bullet should follow the formula: Action verb + what you did + measurable result.
+Include the type of work, the volume (square feet, linear feet, tons, pours), and the crew you worked alongside.
+Every bullet should follow the formula: action verb plus what you did plus measurable result.

 6. Education

-Degree or trade school, institution, graduation year.
-Include apprenticeship programs and relevant coursework.
-In construction, certifications and hands-on experience often carry more weight than formal education.
+High school diploma or GED, trade school, or apprenticeship program, with the institution and year.
+Include relevant coursework.
+In construction, safety cards and hands-on experience often carry more weight than formal education.

 Key skills to include